lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To save your spreadsheet you need to press the button that looks like a floppy disk, press the keyboard shortcut or go to :menuselection:`file --> save` .
 To open a file press the button that looks like a brown folder and add selct the file you want from the dialog.

-To copy data you can right click copy, press the button with two pieces of paper or press control + c.
-To paste data press control control +v, edit paste, right click paste or press the botton that is a clipboard with a piece of paper on it.
-To cut text press control+x or press the sciors button to cut text.
+To copy data you can right click copy, press the button with two pieces of paper or press :kbd:`control + c`.
+To paste data press control :kbd:`control +v`, :menuselection:`edit -->  paste`, right click paste or press the botton that is a clipboard with a piece of paper on it.
+To cut text press :kbd:`control+x` or press the sciors button to cut text.

 To change the size of a  row or colum of cells click in between the border of that particular row or column and drag with the mouse to give yourself room.

-To undo a selection press control +z or press the button with the arrow looping around and pointing to the left.
+To undo a selection press :kbd:`control +z` or press the button with the arrow looping around and pointing to the left.

 Screenshot
 ----------